jupyter-book/jupyter-book/docs/content/content-blocks.md

 ## Footnotes

-You can include footnotes in your book's content using a standard markdown syntax.
+You can include footnotes in your book using standard markdown syntax.
-This will include a numbered reference to the footnote in-line, and insert the footnote to a list of footnotes at the bottom of the page.
+This will include a numbered reference to the footnote in-line, and append the footnote to a list of footnotes at the bottom of the page.

 To create a footnote, first insert a reference in-line with this syntax: `[^mylabel]`.